lednesday/mealtopianator/README.md

 ## Contributors
 ***The Plantaculaganzic Mealtopianator*** is created and maintained by Chris Jones and Lindsay Jones Marean.

-## Known Bugs and Future Improvements
+## Known Bugs and Future Enhancements
 ***The Plantaculaganzic Mealtopianator*** has not been implemented.
 Future versions will have features.